ella-olvin/chatgpt_mvp/README.md

 3. Create a `.env` file locally to save your OpenAI API credentials like this `OPENAI_API_KEY = {API_KEY}`

+4. You may need to run `gcloud auth application-default login` to be able to access BigQuery.

 Note:  `.env` is currently included in `.gitignore` because if you push it to git the API key will be deactivated for security reasons.

 ## Methodology